tloncorp/bouncer/README.md

 # bouncer

-A dev tool to streamline Urbit app development. `bouncer` connects to a [fake ship](https://developers.urbit.org/guides/core/environment#creating-a-fake-ship) and runs a customizable script to merge, mount, rsync, commit, and install (a common workflow for app development).
+A dev tool to streamline Urbit app development. `bouncer` connects to a running ship (e.g, a [fake ship](https://developers.urbit.org/guides/core/environment#creating-a-fake-ship) or locally running moon) and runs a customizable script to merge, mount, rsync, commit, and install (a common workflow for app development).

 ## Requirements